Bullying doesn't stop when you graduate from the playground.

 Employers should establish workplace bullying policies, which can "educate people on appropriate behavior," Alberts says.

 For workers caught in a bullying situation, there are ways to diffuse it, says Debra Shapiro, a Clarice Smith professor of management at the University of Maryland who researches workplace-related conflict.

 For starters, tell the bully that you are being hurt by his or her actions or words.
 Be respectful and cordial in your approach.

 "In many cases, they will adjust their behavior accordingly," Shapiro says.

 If the bullying doesn't stop, report the situation to a person of authority, she says.
 If possible, keep a record of the bully's actions.

-Pay isn't everything for one reader who responded to a recent column.
-The column addressed two surveys showing that workers put more emphasis on salary when it comes to job attraction and retention.
+From the mailbag: Pay isn't everything for one reader responding to a recent column about two surveys showing that workers put more emphasis on salary when it comes to job attraction and retention.

-John Aaron Wheeler, a reader from the Mount Washington area of Baltimore County, says the most important thing to him is job satisfaction.
-Wheeler serves as a paralegal for a private, not-for-profit disability rights law firm.
+John Aaron Wheeler, a reader from the Mount Washington area, says the most important thing to him is job satisfaction.
+Wheeler is a paralegal for a private, not-for-profit disability rights law firm.